bio-ontology-research-group/walking-rdf-and-owl/README.md

 sudo apt-get install libboost-all-dev
 ~~~
 You also need to install the [Boost Threadpool Header files](http://threadpool.sourceforge.net/).
-Once all header files and libraries are installed, just type  `make` and run deepwalk
+Once all header files and libraries are installed, just type  `make` to compile and run deepwalk
 ~~~~
 ./deepwalk edgelistfile.txt walksfile.txt
 ~~~~